Dominick Cruz: Injuries and losing the title

+After over a two year absence, Cruz was scheduled to face Rob Font on February 22, 2025, at UFC Fight Night 252.
+However, Cruz withdrew from the fight due to a shoulder injury, and announced his retirement from competition.

 Fighting style

 Considered to be one of the best MMA fighters of his generation, Cruz combines constant lateral motion with precise, in-and-out striking.
 Known as one of the most agile fighters in MMA, he is noted for his quick footwork, head movement, and use of feints.
 He often attacks with combinations, step-in jabs, and single strikes thrown from all angles.
 In addition to his striking, Cruz has extensive training in amateur wrestling.